-Although the first round of tariff announcements most negatively impacts Asia, there is every likelihood that the outcomes for Asia will not be as bad as first feared.
+Although the first round of tariff announcements most negatively impacted Asia within the EM complex, there is every likelihood that the outcomes for Asia will not be as bad as first feared.
 The reasons for this remain Asian economic fundamentals and policy-making credibility, the resilient intra-regional and trade linkages with the rest of the world, and, of course, plenty of opportunity for deals to be struck with the US.
 Additionally, over the course of the past couple of years, many multinational companies have diversified their supply chains geographically, so thinking about trade on a purely bilateral basis may provide a too simplistic assessment.
+Resilience in Asian economic performance will be a key consideration for resilient global growth, especially in support of emerging markets.